What is Quantitative Analysis?

 1. Regression Analysis

 Regression analysis is a common technique that is not only employed by business owners but also by statisticians and economists.
 It involves using statistical equations to predict or estimate the impact of one variable on another.
-For instance, regression analysis can be used to determine how interest rates affect the consumers’ behavior regarding asset investment.
+For instance, regression analysis can be used to determine how interest rates affect consumers’ behavior regarding asset investment.
 One other core application of regression analysis is establishing the effect of education and work experience on employees’ annual earnings.

 2. Linear Programming